Edited by LMG Calla Victoria

 Camellias will grow in most well-drained (or to say dry conditions) slightly acid soil.
 A soil pH (degree of acidity or alkalinity) of 6.0 - 6.5 is considered best for Camellias.
 However, they will tolerate a lower pH.
 Plants in the sun may suffer scald on the leaves or leaves may appear yellow rather than deep green.
 It is recommended that Camellia sasanqua generally do better in the sun than those of C. japonica.
 However my japonica is planted facing east and gets quite a lot of sun with no problem.
 In fact I have never had issues with that plant.
 I received it about three Februarys ago as a valentine’s gift, and it has been wonderful.
 I really forget that it is there until it starts blooming.
 I have never fertilized it, or pruned it so far.
 It gets zero attention and looks amazing.

 Camellias are generally planted in the late fall through the early spring, although they may be set out any month of the year if properly cared for.
 Adequate moisture is a necessity until the roots become well established in the soil.
-The newly developed roots will then provide enough moisture for the plant to start growth when spring arrives.
+The newly developed roots will then have enough moisture for the plant to start growing when spring arrives.

 Water is not only essential for normal growth but a continuous supply ensures constant mineral uptake and maximum expansion of cells making up the new growth.
 Irregular water supplies interrupt the growth process which can result in stunted leaves and stems.